nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Robusta
 - [Robusta](https://docs.robusta.dev/) Robusta is an open source platform for webhooks and automations.
 It contains a library of 50+ builtin actions.

+## Soup GitOps Operator
+- [caldito/soup](https://github.com/caldito/soup) Soup is a GitOps operator for Kubernetes.
+GitOps continuous deployment and management tool for Kubernetes focused on simplicity.

 ## Epinio
 - https://epinio.io The Application Development Engine for Kubernetes.
 Epinio is how you tame the developer workflow in Kubernetes to go from Code to URL in a single step.